 - Organize your Canvas course site in a logical, consistent manner.

-- Use Modules to help you organize content by week, unit, or topic.
+- Use Modules to help organize content by week, unit or topic.

 - Provide files in context by adding them to the appropriate module.
 Do not simply upload the files to Canvas and expect students to know how they connect with the course content and the schedule of activities.